Hand with scissors cutting a pattern

 Common mistakes to avoid

 • Not truing seams after moving darts or changing lengths, always walk seam lines and square hems.
-(In the Folds, how to true a dart)

 • Ignoring grainlines when cutting, your garment will twist or hang oddly.